PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ```
 ![](images/c9-checkov-d.png)

-Failed checks are returned containing: the offending file and resource, the lines of code that triggered the policy, and a guide to fix the issue.
+Failed checks are returned containing the offending file and resource, the lines of code that triggered the policy, and a guide to fix the issue.

 ![](images/checkov-result.png)